What Is Mill Scale in Welding: And How to Weld Through It

 Can you stick weld through mill scale?

-Stick welding is the best welding process to weld through mill scale.
-The stick welding rods are covered with a thick layer of flux material.
-The flux contains many deoxidizers and other impurity scavengers that can remove mill scale from the puddle.
+Stick welding is the best process to weld through mill scale.
+The stick rods are covered with a thick layer of flux material.
+The flux contains many deoxidizers and other impurity scavengers that can remove scale from the puddle.

 Stick welding (SMAW or MMA) always creates a forceful arc.
-If you set an amperage high enough to meld the stick welding rod, the generated heat is enough to burn through mill scale and fuse with the base metal.
+If you set an amperage high enough to meld the stick rod, the generated heat is enough to burn through scale and fuse the joint.

-The metals’ fusion will be enough to hold small fabrications, but never for critical work.
+The joint’s fusion will be enough to hold small fabrications, but never for critical work, you always clean the joint.

-Furthermore, stick welding rods are the cheapest consumables compared to the other processes.
+Furthermore, stick rods are the cheapest consumables compared to the other processes.

 What are the best stick welding rods for mill scale?